BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/Follow-Up_Analysis/README.md

 4. **Biological Interpretation** <br>
 **Core genes: Membrane-associated functions** <br>

-The conserved membrane-associated core genes are shown across all strains, this suggests the important role played in bacterial survival.
+The conserved membrane-associated core genes are shown across all strains, and suggests the important role played in bacterial survival.
 These proteins are located on or near the cell surface and may function as host-cell receptors, transport proteins, or structural components.
 This conservation indicates a critical fundamental process for nutrient uptake and environmental sensing.

 **Accessory genes: Serovar differences** <br>